Uniform Local Tabularity in Intuitionistic Logic: Pre-uniform local tabularity

-The idea of ``pre-$P$"-logics, for $P$ a property, has been extensively used by several authors (e.g., \cite{ESAKIA1977,Segerberg1971-SEGAEI,Maksimova1975}) to characterize certain logical properties.
-In this final section we look at an example of this phenomenon for uniform local tabularity:
+Intrinsic in this is the idea of ``pre-local tabularity''.
+The idea of ``pre-$P$''-logics, for $P$ a property, has been extensively used by several authors (e.g., \cite{ESAKIA1977,Segerberg1971-SEGAEI,Maksimova1975}) to characterize certain logical properties.
+We can make such a definition also in our setting:

 \begin{definition} Let $L$ be a superintuitionistic logic.
 We say that $L$ is \textit{pre-uniformly locally tabular} if $L$ is not uniformly locally tabular but all of its extensions are so. \end{definition}